 However, all new students (freshmen and transfers) will be assessed a non-refundable $150 matriculation fee on their Bursar bill, which covers orientation activities including New Student Orientation, Saluki Startup, Weeks of Welcome and additional activities throughout the year.
 Because all new students will be assessed this fee, it is important you take advantage of these important activities!

-Online reservations for 2018 New Student Orientation will open Monday, February 12, 2018.
+Online reservations for 2019 New Student Orientation are open now.
+Click here to create or modify your reservation.
 Students who have recently been admitted may have to wait 24 hours after being admitted to access the online reservation.
-Online reservations are available at orientation.siu.edu.
 If you have difficulty with the online reservation form or you have questions, please contact New Student Programs at 618/453-1000.

 I see that you have dates marked just for transfer students.
 Can transfers attend other programs, as well?